rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    The default data that appears is from the Hello World sample event template.

+   CAUTION: Selection of “Hello World” from the Sample event template
+   <strong>replaces</strong> what has been saved for the current Lambda.

 0. Scroll down the list to marvel at other options to trigger the function:

    <img align="right" width="256" height="586" alt="lambda test sample 2016-06-03" src="https://cloud.githubusercontent.com/assets/300046/16029891/d4d87eb6-31a9-11e6-9865-b31e90482a57.jpg">